 Also, one more vital step of the purchasing workflow process is evaluating the performance of different aspects from spend management to supplier performance to ensure maximum efficiency and identify areas for improvement.

-Review current Workflow for gaps
+Review current Purchase Order Workflow Process for gaps

-The best first step in improving a process is to fully walk through it and understand what works and doesn’t.
+The best first step in improving a purchase order workflow process is to fully walk through it and understand what works and doesn’t.
 Review your current purchase order workflow and write down all the steps to complete, starting when somebody wishes to purchase something and finishing when it arrives in your business from the supplier.

 Document all steps, making a note of the following information in each stage:

-• What is the process
+- What is the process

-• Who are the stakeholders
+- Who are the stakeholders

-• What does “good” look like
+- What does “good” look like

-• What can (and does) go wrong
+- What can (and does) go wrong

-• What parts are frustrating for stakeholders
+- What parts are frustrating for stakeholders

 This process will help identify gaps in the process and show you areas to focus on and improve.
 For example, a gap might be that you don’t use Purchase Order numbers for your orders.
 Unique purchase orders are essential to have an easy way to track the history of your items and easily reconcile your purchase order with the invoices you receive from your supplier.
 The stakeholders in this situation are the buying department, your supplier, and your finance team.
 The process would be good if you used a purchase order number for each order.
 Challenges may come when trying to remind people to use a purchase order.

-Digitize the Process
+Digitize the Purchase Order Workflow Process

 Transitioning from a manual, paper-based process to a digital one is one of the primary ways to mitigate risk in your business and save time and resources.